RefractalDev/Motif/readme.md

 	// Apply to an object using a completion handler Motif.setAttributes("TextAttributes", completion: { attributes in
             self.testLabel!.attributedText = NSAttributedString(string: "This is a test", attributes: attributes)
     })

+    //Want to load a custom attribute?
+You can do that too..
+    Motif.setObject(String.self, key: "ThemeDescription", completion: { string in print(string)
+    })
 ```